jo-pol/gedcom2sem/wiki-images/samples/README.txt

-../samples.png is an export from samples.xcf
+../samples.png is an export at 70% from samples.xcf

 The xcf file is maintaned with www.gimp.org